-A limited number of Lifelong Learners may be admitted to classes.
+Lifelong learners, also called auditors, take classes for no credit.
+A limited number of Lifelong Learners may be admitted to specific classes with instructor permission.
 Each Lifelong Learner must submit an application form to the Registrar's Office.

-Lifelong Learners are expected to attend all class sessions, read all assigned materials, and participate in class discussion.
+Lifelong Learners are expected to attend all class sessions, read all assigned materials, and participate in class discussions.
 They will not be expected to complete papers or tests.
+Since lifelong learners will not be assigned a CBTS account, they will be expected to use their personal email address for class communications.

 When four classes as a Lifelong Learning student have been completed, a Certificate in Theological Studies will be awarded to the student.
 If a Lifelong Learner decides, after the completion of the class, to retake the class for credit toward a degree, the student will need to apply for admission into a degree program.
 Once admitted and enrolled in the same class, the payment as a Lifelong Learning student will be credited toward tuition.

-If the instructor approves, the spouse of a degree student may take a course as a Lifelong Learner at no cost on a space-available basis.
+If the instructor approves, the spouse of a degree student may take a course as a Lifelong Learner at no cost on a spaceavailable basis.
 The Lifelong Learner must complete a registration form through the Registrar's Office.

 Central Seminary graduates may enroll in Lifelong Learning courses through the Registrar.
 They will be charged the regular fee for Lifelong Learning courses.
 Current volunteers and seminary employees may take one course per semester as Lifelong Learners at no charge.
-They must complete a registration form through the Registrar's Office and be approved for entrance into the class, but no tuition or fees will be assessed.
+They must complete a registration form through the Registrar's Office and be approved for entrance into the class.